 Since cannabis affects many different functions in the body and interacts with various medications, it is important to speak to your health care professional first, especially if you have a medical condition or are on medication.

 Is cannabis addictive?

 Cannabis can be addictive.
 It's important to know that inappropriate use of cannabis can lead to physical dependence and addiction, especially with long-term, heavy use, particularly among people who started as adolescents.
 Physical dependence means that when a person stops using the substance, they develop withdrawal symptoms.
 Medical trials have shown dependence after taking high doses of cannabis.
-Withdrawal symptoms typically occur 1 to 2 days after discontinuation and disappear within 1 to 2 weeks.
+Withdrawal symptoms typically begin about 12 hours after the last use and last up to 1 to 2 weeks.
 Some of the symptoms include anger, aggression, anxiety, headache, disturbed sleep, decreased appetite, restlessness, irritability, and sweating.
 Physical dependence is not the same as addiction.

-Addiction is a psychological need for the drug that leads to cravings, inability to control drug use, and an uncontrollable need to use the drug despite the harm it may cause.
+Addiction is characterized by an inability to control the need to use the drug despite the harm it may cause.
 Whether or not someone becomes addicted to cannabis will depend on a variety of factors, such as genetics.
 Teenagers are more likely to become addicted because their brains are still developing.
 Addiction is also more likely for those who use it more often.
 For example, it is estimated that the risk of addiction is between 25% to 50% for those who smoke cannabis every day.